pearlxcore/PS5-Firmware-Checker/README.md

 # PS5-Firmware-Checker
-Check and download the latest PS5 system firmware
+Check and download the latest PS5 system firmware.
+Credit to Siliccan for updatelist.xml.